MinaProtocol/mina/frontend/website/docs/getting-started.md

 Join the Coda server on [Discord](http://bit.ly/CodaDiscord) to connect with the community, get support, and learn about how you can participate in weekly challenges for Testnet Points.[\*](#disclaimer)

 !!! note
-    Last updated for release v0.0.1
+    This documentation is for the **beta** release.
+The commands and APIs may change before the initial release.
+Last updated for `v0.0.1-beta.1`.

 ## Requirements